msoeken/cirkit/README.md

 ## About

 This system is maintained by Mathias Soeken (msoeken@cs.uni-bremen.de).
-Parts have been contributed by Stefan Frehse, Aaron Lye, Nils Przigoda, Laura Tague, and Robert Wille.
+Parts have been contributed by Nabila Abdessaied, Stefan Frehse, Aaron Lye, Nils Przigoda, Laura Tague, and Robert Wille.

 RevKit 2.0 is undergoing some heavy modifications and therefore many functions that are contained in [RevKit 1.3](http://www.revkit.org) are not available